 The Standard of Good Practice for Information Security

 This definitive reference guide helps you to understand your exposure to risk across your business.
 The Standard is updated biannually to address the rapid pace at which threats and risk evolve.
 It encompasses every aspect of information security across four key areas: security governance, security requirements, control framework and security monitoring and improvement.
-Furthermore, it provides complete coverage of ISO/IEC27002, COBIT5 for Information Security and the SANS Top 20 Critical Security Controls.
+Furthermore, it provides complete coverage of ISO/IEC27002, COBIT5 for Information Security and the CIS Top 20 Critical Security Controls.

 The Security Healthcheck